 Who’d have thought a museum could be transformed into an amazing outdoor dining venue?
 Barras Art and Design Centre (BAaD) is back with their outdoor dining venue which features their gorgeous glass canopy- perfect for escaping the wet weather.
 Celebrating its centenary in 2021, the legendary Barras has risen to become an art and design hub that includes an oyster bar, an events space and a gin school inside.
 There’s plenty of food to choose from including seafood delights from A’Challtainn, as well as MoOd restaurant and Scran n Swally outdoors.

 Barras Art and Design, 54 Calton Entry, G40 2SB

 The Finnieston is home to ample outdoor seating under their covered terrace, with plenty of space for lunch and dinner.
 One of the most magical covered terraces in Glasgow, its complete with heaters and gorgeous plants, and it has some fantastic Scottish seafood dishes on offer for every meal.
 If that wasn’t all, The Finnieston also serves up a delicious dessert called Rocket Monkey mousse served with café latte ice cream and Scottish tablet that you may even be reluctant to share with friends.

 The Finnieston, 1125 Argyle Street, G3 8ND

 This go-to on Ashton Lane is perfect for all seasons and occasions from cocktails and beers in the garden, gooey cheese fondue in the Belgian bar and restaurant’s conservatory and mezzanine or a warming hot chocolate by a roaring fire pit.
-Brel has recently launched some food and drink packages for both indoor and outdoor dining, starting from £10 per person.
+Brel even offers some food and drink packages for both indoor and outdoor dining, starting from £10 per person.
 Plus, they even have umbrellas on hand for those unexpected downpours.

 Brel, Ashton Lane, G12 8SJ